leiboldm/SpanCard/README.md

 # SpanCard
 ## Overview
-SpanCard is a web app to help casual spanish learners to quickly generate flashcards of only words they don't already know so in order to maximize the efficiency of study time.
+SpanCard is a web app to help casual spanish learners to quickly generate flashcards of only words they don't already know in order to maximize the studying efficiency.

 ## Motivation
 So you know a good bit of Spanish vocabulary, but you're far from knowing it all.
 You want to practice with flashcards